Inficial-Infotech/Adhikaar-News/README.md

 # Adhikaar News

 A Gujarati (ગુજરાતી) news site developed in WordPress.
+The site delivers Gujarati news as well as some useful information about human rights in the Gujarati language.

 ## 🔧 Prerequisites
 Before you continue, ensure you meet the following requirements: